DJDanl/cpp-docs.pt-br/docs/mfc/reference/cdocksite-class.md

 ### <a name="parameters"></a>Parâmetros
  [in] *nID*
- A ID de comando do painel a ser localizado.
+ A ID de comando do painel a ser localizada.

 ### <a name="return-value"></a>Valor de retorno
- Um ponteiro para o painel com a ID de comando especificado, ou `NULL` se o painel não foi encontrado.
+ Um ponteiro para o painel com o ID de comando especificada ou nulo se o painel não for encontrado.

 ### <a name="remarks"></a>Comentários